alanhuang122/skyless-utils/README.md

   Namespace `Skyless.Assets.Code.Skyless.Utilities.Serialization` is defined in `Assembly-CSharp.dll`, in the Sunless Skies directory.

 Running `convert.py` from the directory containing the JSON-serialized data will produce a file suitable for use with `init.py`.

+Run `python -i init.py` from the directory containing the data file.

 To format Storylets, Qualities, etc., ```print(skyless.Storylet.get(284781))``` or ```print(skyless.Quality.get(804))```, for example.